openmaptiles/www.openmaptiles.org/layers/place.md

 ## Fields

+### name

+The OSM [`name`](http://wiki.openstreetmap.org/wiki/Key:name) value of the POI.

 ### name_en

 The English `name:en` value or local `name` if not available.

+### rank

+Countries, states and the most important cities all have a **rank** to boost their importance on the map.
+The **rank** field for counries and states ranges from `1` to `6` while the **rank** field for cities ranges from `1` to `10` for the most important cities and continues from `10` serially based on the local importance of the city (derived from population and city class).
+You can use the **rank** to limit density of labels or improve the text hierarchy.
+The rank value is a combination of the Natural Earth `scalerank`, `labelrank` and `datarank` values for countries and states and for cities consists out of a shifted Natural Earth `scalerank` combined with a local rank within a grid for cities that do not have a Natural Earth `scalerank`.
 ### capital

 The **capital** field marks the